evgenymun/wake_word_detection/README.md

 * Used MFA to create timestamps for each of the MP3 files.
 The timestamps are needed to extract the wake words from the audio files later.
 * To address the imbalanced data we used google cloud api to generate additional positive wav files.
 * Recorded 200 hundred short audio files with background noise.
-* Final positive data had about 5K audio files.
+* Final positive data had about 6K audio files.
-* We limited negative data to 5K audio files as well.
+* We limited negative data to 4K audio files as well.
+### Data structure
+* Due to the data size we didn't create a folder sturcture in github.
+* Most of the data processing on prepared in the previos step data happened in Google Colab.
+* Here is the outline of how we stored the data

+./wake_words/ds

+positive/

+words # We don't have the data here yet.
+It will be done later
+    hey
+    fourth
+    brain
+    test.csv
+    train.csv
+    dev.csv
+aligned # Move MFA generated textGrid files here audio # Move .wav and .lab files from data prep step test.csv # This was also train.csv # generated dev.csv # in the prep step

 ### Data processing
 * Created dataloader class to handle batch data processing
 * Applied MEL Spectogram to convert data suitable for audio classification.